 Individual fleece weight, yield (amount of clean fibre) and number of fleeces are the factors which determine the quantity of fibre produced by an enterprise.

 Breeding and management will influence the quantity of fleece produced by an individual goat and the yield.
-Yield refers to the post cleaning weight of fleece, ie usable product.
-During the cleaning process, grease, vegetable matter, dust, contaminants and short/broken fibres are removed, thus reducing the fleece weight.
+Yield refers to the post cleaning weight of fleece, i.e. usable product.
+During the cleaning process, grease, vegetable matter, dust, contaminants and short/broken fibres are removed, reducing the fleece weight.
 Yield is expressed as a percentage of the greasy weight.
-The higher the yield, the lower the losses during processing and hence the more valuable the product.
+The higher the yield, the lower the losses during processing and the more valuable the product.

-Intensive cleaning processes, such as carbonising to remove heavy vegetable matter or lengthy scouring to remove excessive grease, are expensive and can damage the fibre so the requirement for such treatments will significantly devalue the fleece.
+Intensive cleaning processes, such as carbonising to remove heavy vegetable matter or lengthy scouring to remove excessive grease, are expensive and can damage the fibre.
+The requirement for such treatments will significantly devalue the fleece.

-Length of fibre is an integral part of the quantity equation and also has implications for the end use of the product.
-Mohair is classed into four categories in descending order of length: A, B, C and locks.
-The specific length range for each category varies according to the fleece type, as follows2:
+Length of fibre is an integral part of the quantity equation and has implications for the end use of the product.
+Mohair is classed into four categories in descending order of length: A, B, C and D - see table below.